-The last decades have seen a number of studies emphasizing that the complexity of SESs and the view of sustainability as a dynamic process rather than an end result, should be integrated in all tourism development (e.g. Valentin & Spangenberg, 2000; Briassoulis, 2002; Farrell & Twining-Ward, 2004; Miller & Twining-Ward, 2005; McDonald, 2009; Buckley, 2012;; Saarinen, 2014).
-These researchers also call for methodological developments to involve complex SES’s, or complex adaptive systems (CAS’s), in order to further a holistic understanding of tourism, nature, society and economy within the same system.
-Sustainability indicators are most often defined according to the World Tourism Organization (1996) as: “…the set of measures that provide the necessary information to better understand the links between the impact of tourism on the cultural and natural setting in which this takes place and on which it is strongly dependent.” (p.
+The last decades have seen a number of studies emphasizing that the complexity of SESs and the view of sustainability as a dynamic process rather than end result, should be integrated in all tourism development (e.g. Valentin & Spangenberg, 2000; Briassoulis, 2002; Farrell & Twining-Ward, 2004; Miller & Twining-Ward, 2005; McDonald, 2009; Buckley, 2012; Saarinen, 2014).
+These studies also call for methodological developments to involve complex SES’s, or complex adaptive systems, in order to better understand the relationships between tourism, nature, society and economy within the same system.
+Sustainability indicators for tourism are most often defined according to the World Tourism Organization (1996:6) as: “…the set of measures that provide the necessary information to better understand the links between the impact of tourism on the cultural and natural setting in which this takes place and on which it is strongly dependent.” (p.
 4).
-Therefore, this paper focuses on a methodological approach to sustainability indicators that: i) analyzes tourism as a part of complex community SESs and which therefore relates equally to environmental, economic and social indicators (Miller & Twining-Ward, 2005; Gibson, Hassan & Tansey, 2015; Grace & Pope, 2015) and; ii) is made with the ambition to play an integrated and active role in policy-making and planning (Budruk & Phillips, 2011; Pope & Grace, 2006; Valentin & Spangenberg, 2000).
-Several scholars have, in the last few years, engaged in developing sustainability indicators for tourism which emphasize qualitative data, public participation and geographic or systems analysis of indicator interconnectedness (Aminu et al., 2013; Aminu, Matori, Wan Yusof & Zainol, 2014; Schianetz & Kavanagh, 2008; Buckley, 2012; Tsaur & Wang, 2007; Barzekar, Aziz, Mariapan, Ismail & Hosseni, 2011; Torres-Delgado, Palomeque, 2014; Sedarati, 2015).
-There are, to the best of our knowledge, no precedent studies on sustainability indicators for tourism in NP areas with a similar methodological approach.
+Therefore, this paper focuses on integrated sustainability indicators for tourism (as emphasized by Kristjánsdóttir, Ólafsdóttir, Ragnarsdóttir, In Press), those that both: i) analyze tourism as part of complex socio-ecological systems (SESs) and thereby aim to monitor environmental, economic and social conditions of the surrounding SES equally (Miller & Twining-Ward, 2005; Gibson, Hassan & Tansey, 2015; Grace & Pope, 2015) and; ii) aim to be an integrated part of overall policymaking and planning, not solely within tourism management (Valentin & Spangenberg, 2000; Pope & Grace, 2006; Budruk & Phillips, 2011).Along these lines, several scholars haverecently engaged in developing sustainability indicators for tourism which may be considered alternative, namely those that emphasize qualitative data, public participation and geographic or systems analysis of indicator interconnectedness (Aminu et al., 2013; Aminu, Matori, Wan Yusof & Zainol, 2014; Schianetz & Kavanagh, 2008; Buckley, 2012; Tsaur & Wang, 2007; Barzekar, Aziz, Mariapan, Ismail & Hosseni, 2011; Torres-Delgado, Palomeque, 2014; Sedarati, 2015).
+There are, however, to the best of our knowledge, no precedent studies on sustainability indicators for tourism in NP areas with an integrated or systemic approach.

-This study aims to develop and assess systemic sustainability indicators for tourism in Vatnajökull National Park (VNP), Iceland, and adjacent communities, based on public participation and discuss the usefulness of the approach to NP communities.
+This study aims to develop, assess and discuss systemic sustainability indicators for tourism in Vatnajökull National Park (VNP), Iceland, and adjacent communities, based on public participation.
 The specific aims are to:

 Identify sustainability indicators for the VNP tourism system through analysis of interviews with local tourism stakeholders;

-Assess the interrelatedness of these indicators with use of the systemic indicator approach and to identify the most critical indicators for the VNP tourism system;
+Assess the interconnectedness of these indicators with use of the systemic indicator approach and to identify the most critical indicators for the VNP tourism system;

 Discuss the usefulness of the systemic indicator approach to developing sustainability indicators for NP areas.